marceluphd/pebble-firmware/nrfxlib/nfc/README.rst

 Near Field Communication (NFC) is a technology for wireless transfer of small amounts of data between two devices.
 The provided NFC libraries are RTOS-agnostic and built for Nordic Semiconductor nRF52 and nRF53 Series SoCs.

-See the `Working with NFC`_ user guide for information about how to use the libraries in the |NCS|.
+See the :ref:`nrf:ug_nfc` user guide for information about how to use the libraries in the |NCS|.

 The following libraries are available: